needle-tools/glTF-Transform-lod-script/README.md

 ## Limitations

 This script is not guaranteed to work for all the possible glTF assets especially if they are complex or have extensions.
 Please edit the script on your end if it doesn't work for your assets.

+Doesn't currently generate default coverage values if none are provided, but still injects the MSFT_screencoverage extension.
+This means that viewers that assume that MSFT_screencoverage entries match MSFT_lods entries may have trouble, and other viewers will come up with their own screen coverage values.